claytonjwong/time-management/README.md

 * The faster we do more, the more quickly we make room for more do to
 * A pitfall of convenience is we continually expect more from the time we saved

+### 3. Facing Finitude

+* What does it mean for a human being to *be*?
+  * we each have a lifetime (which lasts only for a small amount of time)
+* Making positive commitments of time can create "joy of missing out" when saying "no" to alternatives (rather than "fear of missing out")